-A separate weight is computed for each State of occurrence of birth and each age at death category (<1 day, 1-27 days, 28 days-1year).
-Thus, weights are 1.0 for states, which link all of their infant deaths.
-The denominator file is not weighted.
-Weights are not computed for the Puerto Rico, Virgin Islands, and Guam file.
+A separate weight is computed for each State of residence of birth and each age at death category (<1 day, 1-27 days, 28 days-1 year).
+Thus, weights are 1.0 for states which link all of their infant deaths.
+These weights have been added to all linked infant death records in the numerator file, and in the denominator-plus file.
+In the denominator-plus file, records for surviving infants have been assigned a weight of 1.0.
+This causes the denominator-plus file to weight up to 292 more than the total number of live births (about 4 million), thus most runs on live birth data from the denominator-plus file should be run unweighted.
+Weights have not been computed for the Puerto Rico, Virgin Islands, and Guam files.